JacobBonner/JenkinsTutorial/README.md

     - Go back to the 'Status' page of the Pipeline `github-webhook`.
 You should see a new build appear under 'Build History'.
     - Click on the new build that has appeared and go to 'Console Output'.
 You should see the checkout process, which contains your new commit message, and then the remaining stages of the Pipeline executing.

+5 Now return to the Jenkins Dashboard.
+You should see the new Pipeline `github-webhook` listed under 'All' with the other five projects.
 ___

 ## Part 6 - Agents and Distributing Builds